 New files and file changes

-When you make changes to the document, CrashPlan's real-time file watcher sees that the file has changed, and CrashPlan puts the file back into the to-do list.
-Only the changes are actually sent to the destination, however, not the entire file.
+When you make changes to the document, the CrashPlan app's real-time file watcher sees that the file has changed and puts the file back into the to-do list.
+Only the changed blocks are sent to the backup destination, not the entire file.
 The changes are backed up while you work, creating a new version of your document.

 In this example, you've added a paragraph (highlighted in red):

-- CrashPlan's data de-duplication scans the file looking for new blocks of data.
+- The CrashPlan app scans the file looking for blocks of new data.

 - The new (red) data blocks are: